brotzeit/rustic/README.md

 `rustic-enable-detached-file-support`.
 (Currently, only eglot is supported.)

-**Caveat**: Due to some current limitations, you should avoid open a detached file in a large directory with this feature enabled.
+**Caveat**: Due to some current limitations, you should avoid opening a detached file in a large directory with this feature enabled.

 ## Cargo